Please ensure Javascript is enabled for purposes of website accessibility

 If more students enroll to the courses than there is room for, the selections will be done according to the degree regulations.

 According to the degree regulations, for mandatory and alternative courses are selected those have the courses on their approved HOPS.
 For the free electives, the priority are those who have the course on their HOPS.
 If there are more students enrolled in the course than there is room on the course, the places are filled according to the number of credits completed.
 In the post-enrollment the students are accepted in the order of enrollment.
 So remember to get your HOPS accepted with your guidance counselor!
-More information about the enrollment to courses you can read on MyNet!
+More information about the enrollment to courses you can read on Peppi!

 ● Study counseling

 Principles have been defined for the study counseling in Haaga-Helia which are aimed at ensuring the fluency and meaningfulness of the study path, and also for the timely completion of studies.
 These principles are for example personalization, student orientation, equality and equal access to guidance services.
-More information and the contact details of the study counselors you can find on MyNet.
+More information and the contact details of the study counselors you can find on Peppi.

 ● Enrollment for the academic year

 The degree regulations determine the academic year enrollments.
-Students must follow the enrollment timetables found in Mynet.
+Students must follow the enrollment timetables found in Peppi.
 If a student does not enroll in time, they will lose their right to study.
 Restoration of the right to study can be applied for from the person in charge of the degree program if you still have the right to study.
 The fee for processing the restoration.

 ● Curriculum and course contents